estuary/flow/site/docs/reference/Connectors/capture-connectors/http-ingest.md

 The HTTP Ingest connector allows you to capture data from _incoming_ HTTP requests.
 A common use case is to capture webhook deliveries, turning them into a Flow collection.

-If you need to capture a dataset hosted at at HTTP endpoint, see the [HTTP File](./http-file.md) connector.
+If you need to capture a dataset hosted at an HTTP endpoint, see the [HTTP File](./http-file.md) connector.

 The connector is available for use in the Flow web application.
 For local development or open-source workflows, [`ghcr.io/estuary/source-http-ingest:dev`](https://ghcr.io/estuary/source-http-ingest:dev) provides the latest version of the connector as a Docker image.
 You can also follow the link in your browser to see past image versions.